exactly-once/workshop/model-checking/README.md

  * Open `MessageHandler.cfg` and add `NoDuplicatedProcessings` in the `INVARIANTS` sections.
  * Parse and check the specification.
  * Analyze the trace.
  * Change the specification to prevent duplicated processing based on the database state.
-The message should be processed only when the db does not hold a change for that logical message.
+The message should be processed only when the DB does not hold a change for that logical message.

 ``` TLA+
 if ~\E chg \in db : chg.id = msg.id then